kekboxer/ITLab-Front/README.md

 npm install
 ```

-Then create config file with name `config.json` in the project root with the following content
+Then create config file with name `config.json` in the `public` directory with the following content
 ```
 VUE_APP_AUTHORITY=https://path.to.authrorization.service # path to your authority OIDC service VUE_APP_CLIENT_ID="id"                                   # client application's identifier as registered with the OIDC